EzePze/Atom-Superset/README.md

 Additionaly, for this version we assume no sensitive data is stored in the main database.
 In future versions a more robust permission scheme should be added to prevent the AI from leaking info.

-### XNode integration
+### Xnode integration
-Pythia is able to analyse data coming from an XNode.
+Pythia is able to analyse data coming from an Xnode.
-The [collectors](https://github.com/Openmesh-Network/openmesh-collectors) and pythia are both run as helm charts on a live XNode.
+The [collectors](https://github.com/Openmesh-Network/openmesh-collectors) and pythia are both run as helm charts on a live Xnode.
 Running on the same kubernetes, they also share the same postgres database and are configured to do so.

 ### Web3 account sign-in